gradescope/autograder_samples/docs/README.md

 # Pricing

-Starting Fall 2017, the autograder platform will be available with paid school site licenses and for individual courses that pay for access to our "Gradescope Complete" tier (see our [pricing page](https://gradescope.com/pricing) for more information).
+The autograder platform is available with paid school site licenses and for individual courses that pay for access to our "Gradescope Complete" tier (see our [pricing page](https://gradescope.com/pricing) for more information).

 If you're an existing user or have any questions regarding pricing, please contact us at